sravanthi-reddy/MultiSigWallet/README.md

 8. Test the cases using `truffle test`
 9. For linting the code use `npx solhint .\contracts\MultiSigWallet.sol`

+## Deisgn
+#### Major things to consider while designing Multi Signature Wallet
+##### Access control:
+The multisig wallet contract should have clear rules about who can access the wallet and who can approve transactions.
+Typically, the contract specifies a list of authorized addresses that can approve transactions.

+##### Threshold:
+The contract should specify the number of approvals required for a transaction to be executed.
+This is usually set to a number that is less than or equal to the total number of authorized addresses.

+##### Security:
+The contract should be designed to prevent unauthorized access and protect against attacks.
+Common security measures include using secure coding practices, testing the contract extensively before deploying it, and auditing the contract regularly.

 ## Usage

 To use this project, follow these steps: